 Whenever Vaisala releases a new version of the irradiance dataset, an extensive validation is performed and released publicly.
 It is extremely important to Vaisala that the integrity of the validation process be unquestionable.
 To that end, we cultivate an extensive database of public ground station data that is reserved for use exclusively in the validation process and is not allowed to influence the dataset's creation in any way.
 Additionally, private client data is not allowed to be used in the public validation process except by explicit permission.
 Our validation results represent the accuracy of our irradiance dataset for a concurrent period of time with independent ground stations not used in the calibration process.

-Validation of the latest versions of the dataset was carried out in 2019.
+The validation of all versions of the dataset was carried out in 2017.
 Results in the tables provided in the Appendices provide a list of statistical metrics.
 The computed statistics include those most commonly used in the solar industry, such as mean bias error (MBE), mean absolute error (MAE), and hourly root mean square error (RMSE).
 Mean bias error (MBE) provides information about the average difference in the mean over the entire dataset when compared against observations.
 Mean absolute error (MAE) measures the average magnitude of the deviation between the ground station and the models.
 Root mean square error (RMSE) also measures the average magnitude of the deviation, but uses quadratic weighting, which results in large errors carrying more weight.
 A smaller RMSE value means that the dataset more closely tracks observations on an hour-by-hour basis.
 Together MBE, MAE, and hourly RMSE can be used to assess the accuracy of a solar dataset compared to observations.

 Comparison statistics were calculated for GHI based on the overall bias at each location, both regionally and globally.
-The spatial distribution of GHI bias around the globe is shown in the World GHI Appendix and additional figures are provided in regional appendices.
-In order to have global representation in the results, GHI data from 196 measurement stations in high quality measurement networks were used in the study.
-Each site had at least one complete year of measured data.
+Spatial distribution of GHI bias is shown globally in the World GHI Appendix and figures are provided in regional appendices.
+In order to have global representation in results, 196 GHI measurement stations were used in the study with data from quality controlled measurement networks.
+Each site had at least one complete year of measurement data.

 Globally, Vaisala GHI values show a MBE standard deviation of 4.4%-4.9% depending on the model (Table A-1).
-Regionally, the different GHI models show varying results largely tied to the aerosol datasets.
-The varying accuracy of the aerosol products with geography is one of the reasons we provide multiple options, to have the best data available locally.
+Regionally the different GHI models show varying results largely tied to the aerosol datasets and is one of the reasons we provide multiple options in order to have the best data available locally.

-For example, in the South America region, the MBE standard deviations for the Modified Kasten based models (3.7-4.2%) are lower than those for the REST2 based models (4.4% and 4.6%) (Table A-6).
-However, in Europe, the opposite appears to be the case, with the Modified Kasten based model MBE standard deviations being higher (2.7%-2.8%) than the REST2 based model values (~2.6%) (Table A-4).
-It should be noted that in every case, the mean errors are within the standard deviation of the bias of observations, as determined by the World Climate Research Program.
+For example, in the South American region MBE standard deviation for the REST2 based models (4.1% and 4.6%) is lower than that for the Kasten based models (5.5%-5.7%)(Table A-6).
+However, in North America, the opposite appears to be the case with the REST2 based model MBE standard deviation being higher (3.9% and 4.2%) than the Kasten based model values (3.3%-3.6%).
+It should be noted that all the mean errors are within the standard deviation of bias of observations as determined by the World Climate Research Program.